Recent progresses on QCD phases in a strong magnetic field -- views from Nambu--Jona-Lasinio model

 At zero temperature, it reduces to

 with $\theta(x)$ the unit step function.
 Then, the integral over $p_3$ can be carried out in the last term of Eq.\eqref{Omeg_Bmu} to give

-where we've defined the $B$-dependent effective masses $M_{\rm fn}=(2n|q_{\rm f}B|+m^2)^{1/2}$ and $p_{\rm fn}\equiv(\mu_{\rm B}^2-M_{\rm fn}^2)^{1/2}$ is the Fermi momentum for the $n$-th Landau level.
-Note that the contributions of Landau levels are cutoff by $\mu_{\rm B}$ due to the step functions in the last term of Eq.\eqref{Omeg_Bmu1} -- an extended application of Silver-Blaze theorem~\cite{Cohen:2003kd}.
+where we have defined the $B$-dependent effective masses $M_{\rm fn}=(2n|q_{\rm f}B|+m^2)^{1/2}$ and $p_{\rm fn}\equiv(\mu^2-M_{\rm fn}^2)^{1/2}$ is the Fermi momentum for the $n$-th Landau level.
+Note that the contributions of Landau levels are cutoff by $\mu$ due to the step functions in the last term of Eq.\eqref{Omeg_Bmu1} -- an extended application of Silver-Blaze property~\cite{Cohen:2003kd}.
 For comparison, their contributions are only found to be exponentially small in the last term of Eq.\eqref{Omeg_BT} at finite temperature.
 Recalling the non-analytic nature of $\theta(x)$, the chiral transition might show a feature of first order, see Ref.\cite{Ebert:1999ht,Zhuang:1994dw,Klevansky:1992qe}.